Why your dentures may need work

 The best way to keep your dentures working better for longer is to keep them (and your mouth) in tip-top shape.
 There are several things you can do to maintain your dentures and take good care of your whole mouth while you’re at it:

 - Clean your dentures every day.
 It's important that your dentures are cleaned every day to remove plaque and trapped food to ensure a fresh-feeling mouth.
-A combination of soaking in a specialised solution like Polident, brushing and rinsing is often the best way to clean dentures.
+A combination of soaking in a specialised solution like Polident, brushing and rinsing is one of the best ways to clean dentures.

 - Give your dentures and gums a rest by taking them out at night and be sure to store them wet.